zai1318/EvoFlow/README.md

-# EvoFlow: A Robust Optimizer for Deep Learning via Gradient Consistency and Evolutionary Strategies
+# EvoFlow: An Optimizer for Deep Learning (Anonymized Submission)

 Submitted to 39th Conference on Neural Information Processing Systems (NeurIPS 2025)